 Double Dip: Fantasy Studs in the Return Game

 Many teams have game-breaking playmakers on offense they can’t help but use in the return game as well.
-This is where fantasy managers in return yardage leagues should stand up and take notice.
+This is where fantasy owners in return yardage leagues should stand up and take notice.
 With the amount of talent and speed at the skill positions throughout the league, multiple teams are using these dual-threat options as multi-purpose offensive weapons, as well as dynamite players in the return game.
 Only players whose value increases are included.
-Players like CeeDee Lamb, who inexplicably could still be used on returns, won’t be mentioned because they’re going to be top picks regardless.
+Players like CeeDee Lamb and Jaylen Waddle, who inexplicably could still be used on returns, won’t be mentioned because they’re going to be top picks regardless.